yshirai999/Hangman-Challenge/readme.md

 ## Final Thoughts

 This project was a great opportunity to combine linguistic intuition with machine learning and symbolic heuristics.
 It reflects both analytical reasoning and creative exploration under time constraints.
-I'm grateful to the Trexquant team for the challenge.